Wrapper function

 A wrapper function is a function (another word for a subroutine) in a software library or a computer program whose main purpose is to call a second subroutine or a system call with little or no additional computation.
 Wrapper functions simplify writing computer programs by abstracting the details of a subroutine's implementation.

 Purpose

 Wrapper functions are a means of delegation and can be used for a number of purposes.

-§–=== Programming convenience ===
+Programming convenience

 Wrapper functions simplify writing computer programs.
 For example, the MouseAdapter and similar classes in the Java AWT library demonstrate this.

 They are useful in the development of applications that use third-party library functions.
 A wrapper can be written for each of the third party functions and used in the native application.
 In case the third party functions change or are updated, only the wrappers in the native application need to be modified as opposed to changing all instances of third party functions in the native application.